 - 1. Shaved heads, ornamental cuts, or shaved designs in their hair. - 2.
-Bleached or dyed hair (natural highlighting is okay).
-Some natural colors are OK with pre-approval. - 3.
+Bleached or dyed hair (natural colors and highlighting are okay). - 3.
 Any hairstyle with excessive height (afro-like, spiked, etc.). - 4.
 Dramatic makeup or nail polish. - 5.
-Visible body piercing (two pairs of traditional pierced earrings may only be worn in the earlobe). - 6.
-Any tattoo or piercing visible or shown to other students.
-We discourage tattoos on students in any context. - 7.
-Jewelry that is distracting or bold.
+Visible body piercing (two pairs of traditional pierced earrings may only be worn in the earlobe). - Any tattoo or piercing visible or shown to other students.
+We discourage tattoos on students in any context. - Jewelry that is distracting or bold.
 Guidelines include no brightly colored or gaudy jewelry.
-Jewelry should tastefully complement the uniform. - Any decorative item that cannot be removed immediately upon request.
+Jewelry should tastefully complement the uniform. - 8.
+Any decorative item that cannot be removed immediately upon request.
 If it is distracting, it will not be allowed (for example, feather hair extensions).